erredeco/Public-Info-002/Documentation/HelloWorld/Index.rst

                # configure content provider
                embed_provider: '//ckeditor.iframe.ly/api/oembed?url={url}&callback={callback}'

+         processing:
+            allowTags:
+               - iframe

       .. danger::
+         -  the configuration is not complete!
          -  you need to set up an account to https://iframely.com/ ? (paid)
          - Look at https://docs.ckeditor.com/ckeditor4/latest/guide/dev_media_embed.html#configuring-the-content-provider
          - the html is converted into `&lt;iframe&gt;...` and gets surrounded by a paragraph...how to configure it?!